 BOOKING ESSENTIAL.
 Please email email@example.com to secure a place.

 We are inviting proposals for Studio4 Residencies at Chisenhale Studios.
-Residencies will take place between July and September 2017, ranging between one and two months depending on your project needs (please specify in your application if there’s a particular time slot you’d prefer).
+Residencies will take place between March and September 2018, ranging between one and three months depending on your project needs.

 The residencies provide free use of the Studio4 Project Space to artists seeking a short-term studio to develop an idea or execute a project.
 The aim of each residency is to provide opportunity for a visual artist to experiment with new work or ideas in a fresh, uncluttered space that facilitates sharing and participation while making artistic processes visible to new audiences.

 In exchange for use of the studio, the artist undertaking each residency is expected to engage a wider artistic network as well as people who live and work in our local area, involving them in the artistic process through the development of the work itself or a few small public events, showings, workshops, studio conversations etc. Ideally, smaller open-door sessions could also happen during the residency, as an opportunity to engage with other Chisenhale members.

 To apply, please write to tell us about the project or idea you’d like to work on, why you need this free short-term studio to realise it and how you will engage people outside of Chisenhale Art Place during the residency.
 It would be helpful to include what benefit you think will be gained by those audiences and the impact it will have on your practice.
 Please state your anticipated duration in the studio and any time preference over the summer.